haproxy/haproxy/doc/lua-api/index.rst

    like this: `function fcn()`.

 4. The **action context**.
 It is an Lua function conditionally executed.
-These actions are declared by the HAProxy directives "`tcp-request content lua
-   <function>`", "`tcp-response content lua <function>`", "`http-request lua
-   <function>`" and "`http-response lua <function>`".
-The prototype of the
-   Lua called function is a function with doesn't returns anything and that take an object of class TXN as entry. `function fcn(txn)`
+These actions are registered by the Lua directives "`core.register_action()`".
+The prototype of the Lua called function is a function with doesn't returns anything and that take an object of class TXN as entry. `function fcn(txn)`.

 5. The **sample-fetch context**.
 This function takes a TXN object as entry argument and returns a string.
 These types of function cannot execute any